The Jonah Complex: How Creatives Can Overcome Fear of Greatness and Touch the Stars

 Three of these folks gave me their business card, their personal phone number, shook my hand, looked me straight in the eye, and told me to send them my book proposal that week.

 What did I do when I got home?

-I managed to convince myself these publishing professionals couldn’t actually be willing and even excited to help me achieve a dream.
+I managed to convince myself these publishing professionals couldn’t be willing and even excited to help me achieve a dream.
 Their faith or interest in my idea must have been a mistake or just for show.

 So instead of sending them a book proposal that week, I quietly filed their cards away in a business card holder (effectively boxing my own dream in mothballs.)
 Where they literally gathered dust for twenty years.
 Until today.

-This morning I pulled those very cards out of their sticky time-worn plastic pockets and placed them on my living room table.
+This morning I pulled those cards out of their sticky time-worn plastic pockets and placed them on my living room table.

 I did this for two reasons.